-Indiana Workers’ Compensation Information
+Indiana Worker's Compensation Lawyers

 This website is meant to be a resource for workers injured during the course of their employment in the state of Indiana.
 It includes frequently asked questions, forms commonly used in an Indiana worker's compensation claim, links to various Indiana state agencies, tips on what to do if you are injured at work, and statistics about work injuries in Indiana.

-The Workers’ Compensation Board of Indiana administers and enacts the provisions of the Act and was created in 1915 by the Indiana General Assembly.
+The Worker's Compensation Board of Indiana administers and enacts the provisions of the Act and was created in 1915 by the Indiana General Assembly.
 The Board consists of seven members, one of whom serves as chairman.
 Each member is appointed by the Governor and holds office for four years.

 It is important to understand that the Board is an administrative agency, not a court of law.
 This means that the Board makes rulings and decisions, but does not hear jury trials.
 Many of the parts of the Act make jury trials unnecessary.
 The Board has many different powers, which includes the ability to hear, determine, and review all claims made by injured workers and the power to approve claims for medical services.

-The information contained on this website applies only to the Workers’ Compensation Act of Indiana.
-If you were not injured in Indiana, please consult the agency responsible for managing workers’ compensation claims in your state for information specific to your state's laws.
+The information contained on this website applies only to the Worker's Compensation Act of Indiana.
+If you were not injured in Indiana, please consult the agency responsible for managing worker's compensation claims in your state for information specific to your state's laws.

 Indiana Worker's Compensation News & Information

 Am I entitled to temporary partial disability benefits?

 You can receive temporary partial disability if, due to your injury, you are partially unable to work for a temporary period of time.
 According to Indiana Title Code 22-3-3-7, if you are reassigned to a job after your injury that meets the restrictions given by your physician but pays less than your…

 Lost Time at Work Due To Medical Appointments